Epping/Springbrook Dam

 Reservations can be modified online one time.
 If additional modifications are needed, please call 701-580-1628.
 Click here to visit the modification page to make changes to your reservation.

-Reservations may be cancelled for a full refund up to 48 hours (2 days) prior to your check-in date.
+Reservations may be cancelled for a full refund up to 48 hours (2 days) prior to 3 pm on your check-in date.
 For cancellations less than 48 hours in advance, a partial refund may be issued based on length of stay.
 To request a cancellation, please complete the cancellation request form or call 701-580-1628.